SCVAA Player, Coach and Parent Code of Conduct

 Players and coaches may be suspended for actions detrimental to participants and/or the program.
 In addition, players may be suspended for parental actions considered detrimental to participants and/or the program.
 Any participant, coach, or spectator may be ejected from a tournament or other competition by an official or from a practice by the SCVAA site supervisor or coach for any of the acts described in Paragraph A. The ejected person must leave the facility or playing field immediately.
 Refusal to leave shall result in forfeiture of the game or match and/or suspension of the participant from practice.
 The first ejection will include an automatic suspension from the team’s next practice.
 However, depending upon the severity of the behavior, the cognizant SCVAA commission may impose further sanctions.
 A second ejection will automatically result in suspension for the remainder of the season.

 All parties involved have the right to appeal the decision of an individual commission.
 The appeal must be in writing and submitted within 30 days of the decision.
-Appeals may be made via email to the SCVAA President or the individual Commissioner involved.
-Alternatively, mailed appeals may be sent to: SCVAA, Attn: President, PO Box 44, Stillwater, MN 55082.
+Appeals must be mailed sent to: SCVAA, Attn: President, PO Box 44, Stillwater, MN 55082.
 Upon receipt of the appeal, the President will schedule a timely hearing involving a simple majority of the Board of Directors.
 The hearing will include all parties involved at the initial hearing (participants, coaches, spectators and/or officials) as well as the league coordinator.
 The decision of the Board is final.
 Any disciplinary actions imposed by any official of the SCVAA will remain in effect until the conclusion of any appeal.